SwarmBots/swarmbots.github.com/_posts/2013-05-07-Drawing-Package.md

 ##Drawing Package

-All detailed drawings and part files can be found at our Github: https://github.com/SwarmBots/SwarmBotsCAD/
+All detailed drawings and part files can be found at our Github: <a href ="https://github.com/SwarmBots/SwarmBotsCAD/">SwarmBotsCAD</a>

 Part drawings for the robot frame are shown below.